by Eaman Elhadri

 - I invite you to come chat about handicrafts in my private facebook group!

-Looking for Islamic resources that include handicrafts?
+Looking for Islamic resources that include handicrafts as an activity?
 I’ve created two!

 - Muslim Morning Time Menus for Muslim Families – includes calligraphy